desolabs-org/carbon/README.md

-# carbon
+# Carbon app - a frontend app for the DeSo blockchain

-A frontend app for the DeSo blockchain
+This is app can be used as a template for building out social apps on top of the DeSo blockchain.

 ## Getting Started